 Upon request, teachers are willing to work with students at the end of the school day.
 Please talk to your teacher if you need help in his or her class.

-Counselors are available to students every day and throughout the summer to assist with college and career planning, personal counseling, issues that may arise in the community, problem solving and academic supports, and scheduling.
+Counselors are available to students every day and throughout the summer to assist with college/career planning, personal counseling, issues that may arise in the community, problem-solving, academic supports, and scheduling.

 7. Peer Facilitators

 Peer Facilitators are available through the School Counseling Office.
 Students may request to meet with a peer for everyday personal problems or for mediations between students when conflicts arise.
 Peer facilitators have been trained to help other students identify their problems as well as discover strategies to solve them.
 Peer facilitators can assist in career exploration as well.

 Owl Support provides flexible options for students who may be struggling academically.
 In special circumstances, eligible students will be referred through the GAPS team.
 Online courses and tutoring support are some of the services offered.
 Owl Support is available all four MODS.
 Ms. Berkowitz is located in Room A206 at extension 2308.

 9. Help from Carroll County Public Library (AskUSNow)

 Get answers from a person, not a machine; info experts 24/7. www.askusnow.info